What Is a Parlay & How Do Parlay Bets Work? [Video]

 • Here’s another example: If teams are playing separate opponents near the end of the season and the games are staggered in time, if the result of the first game drastically changes the importance of the second game, you can adjust your parlay bet accordingly.

-Imagine one of the teams in the early game must win to stay in playoff contention but you think they will lose.
-If you are correct in your prediction then subsequently the team in the later game who they were chasing, the one that is now guaranteed a playoff spot, might rest more starters knowing they have secured a playoff spot.
-That’s going to make a big difference to the outcome of that second game.
+Imagine that one of the teams in the early game must win to stay in playoff contention, but you think they will lose.
+If you are correct in your prediction, then subsequently, the team in the later game that they were chasing, the one that is now guaranteed a playoff spot, might rest more starters knowing they have secured a playoff spot.
+That will make a big difference to the outcome of that second game.

-There are tons of tricks like this and the more time you spend doing the work and understanding the dynamics, the more profitable betting opportunities will present themselves to you.
+There are tons of tricks like this, and the more time you spend doing the work and understanding the dynamics, the more profitable betting opportunities will be for you.

 What Is a Parlay Hedge Bet?

-When you place a parlay bet, the games you’re betting on don’t have to begin at the same time.
+When you place a parlay bet, the games you’re betting on don’t have to begin simultaneously.
 Many parlay bets are made with games taking place at all sorts of varying times of day.
-In some cases the results of some parts of your parlay might not even be the same day, week, or month.
+In some cases, the results of some parts of your parlay might not even be the same day, week, or month.

-It’s your decision as well as how far ahead a casino will construct a parlay.
+It’s your decision, as well as how far ahead a sportsbook will construct a parlay.

 The reason this is important is because the time gap can induce some important questions, namely: